Mercury Payment Systems Review

 Contract Length and Early Termination Fee:

-The MPS contract length and termination stipulations are actually better than the industry standard, though not perfect.
-Initial terms with Mercury usually range from one to three years, auto-renewed for one-year periods unless cancelled in writing 60 days before expiration.
+The MPS contract length and termination stipulations are pretty standard, with ETF fees based on the length of your contract.
+Initial terms with Mercury usually range from one to three years, auto-renewed for one-year periods unless cancelled in writing 30 days before expiration.
 Early termination fees range from $295-495, although independent resellers may tack on an additional fee if they so choose.

 Here’s a little excerpt from a Mercury contract I read recently: